Brennvo/uibuilder/README.md

 Web Components also support multiple [named slots](https://developers.google.com/web/fundamentals/getting-started/primers/shadowdom#composition_slot) for placing child elements.
 React components have just one, unnamed slot.

 Web Components are a W3 open standard.
-React is is opensource but it has a patent rider with what is known as a ["strong retaliation clause"](http://www.rosenlaw.com/lj9.htm).
+React is opensource but it has a patent rider with what is known as a ["strong retaliation clause"](http://www.rosenlaw.com/lj9.htm).

 UIBuilder creates real DOM nodes, not virtual nodes, which makes it easier to implement advanced features that require manipulating the DOM directly, such as drag & drop and animation.
 It is also easier to integrate with DOM-mutating libraries such as d3.js and take full advantage of its features, such as transitions.